gerph/riscos-presenter/rougol/speaker-notes.md

 For simple files, it spots the language from its format.
 For example, if it's got BASIC tokens in then it's a BASIC file.
 If it has C comments in, it's a C file.
 The heuristic is pretty poor, but it works on pretty much anything but simple cases.

 Zip archives can contain multiple files, and the services picks out ones that it can understand.
-If there's a Makefile in the file that it recognises, it'll invoke AMU on the file.
+If there's a Makefile in the archive that it recognises, it'll invoke AMU on the file.
 If there's a JFPatch file, it'll run that file - which allows you to patch other files.

 Hoping the service guesses right isn't ideal, so there's more control available.